giltayar/bilt/packages/site/src/docs/monolithic-vs-monorepos.md

+---
+layout: docs-layout
-# Monolithic codebases vs monorepos
+title: Monolithic codebases vs monorepos
+---

 In which it is explained what monolithic codebases are, what monorepos are, and how monorepos solve the problems monolithic codebases have.